harryren17/PPMx-Project/README.md

 # PPMx-Project

+All code in this repo is owned by Booz Allen Hamilton

 Existing maintenance strategies have significant inefficiencies.
 Programs often replace parts too early, which increases costs, or replace parts too late, which decreases readiness while increasing the risk of machine